fadellh/content-manager/Readme.md

 ## Run App Manually

-### 1. Install gcc for sqlite database based on environment
+### 1. Install gcc for sqlite database based on os

 Read more on this link https://github.com/mattn/go-sqlite3#google-cloud-platform